REFLECTIVE SINGLE-PLY ROOF MEMBRANES ARE EXPECTED TO GAIN A SIGNIFICANT SHARE OF THE MARKET IN THE COMING YEARS.

 Similar changes are occurring in the sump pump industry.
 A growing number of municipalities insist that a licensed master plumber installs sump pumps.
 Often, waterproofers are more knowledgeable about sump pumps than plumbers.
 A master plumber license is not possible without years of training.
 Although they are trying to protect homeowners, this could prove to be detrimental to waterproofing companies.

-In response, the BHA is developing a certified sump pump specialist designation and working with municipalities across the nation to accept this certificate as proof of competency.
+In response, the BHA is developing a certified sump pump specialist designation and working with municipalities nationwide to accept this certificate as proof of competency.

 The association already has a Certified Egress Specialist designation and a Basement Air Quality Specialist designation.